| Picturing the Human (Body and Soul):A Reading of Blade Runner

 Baty misconceives this quest as one for more life as if a replicant might

+become human by living longer is the goal of the film.
 In the course of this quest, many erroneous answers to the original question

 are canvassed and rejected.
 By endowing the replicants with intelligence